 This course is a study of the basic accounting cycle from the source documents to the post-closing documents.
 Using a workbook, learners will have the opportunity to analyze, record, journalize, post, etc. for a fictitious business.
-Learners will acquire the understanding of banking procedures and control of cash.
-Students will also be exposed to the payroll process, by calculating, paying, recording and reporting payroll and payroll taxes.
+Learners will acquire an understanding of banking procedures and control of cash.
+Students will also be exposed to the payroll process, by calculating, paying, recording, and reporting payroll and payroll taxes.

 This course presents the basic framework and concepts of accounting in a manual setting.
 Students will analyze, classify and record business transactions.
 Upon completion, students will have a fundamental understanding of the accounting cycle.
 In addition, students will have learned to prepare financial statements and understand their impact on economic decision making and their value to various entities and the public.
-As well as, comprehend banking procedures, control of cash and the fundamentals of the payroll process.
+As well as, comprehend banking procedures, control of cash, and the fundamentals of the payroll process.

 WHO SHOULD ATTEND

 Individuals who want to launch a career in Accounting or Bookkeeping.

 High school/GED and proficiency in reading, writing, mathematics, and speak English.

 Upon successful completion of this course, participants will be able to:

 - Analyze and journalize business transactions (Debits and Credits)

 - Post to the ledger and prepare the trial balance